 EuroGOOS goals are to identify strategies, cooperate, co-produce, and promote the operational oceanography value for society.
 EuroGOOS is achieving this through a broad network of organizations and initiatives operating at various levels.
 Collectively through EuroGOOS, its members and partners improve the overall European capacity and competitiveness in ocean observing sectors.

-Five regional sea areas where operational systems are being developed have been defined: the Arctic (Arctic ROOS), the Baltic (BOOS), the North West Shelf (NOOS), the Ireland-Biscay-Iberian area (IBI-ROOS) and the Mediterranean (MONGOOS).
-Additionally the Organisation cooperates through an MoU with Black Sea GOOS which acts as a ROOS in the Black Sea.
-Strong cooperation within these regions, enabling the involvement of many more regional partners and countries, forms the basis of EuroGOOS work, and is combined with high-level representation at European and Global forums.
+- Five regional sea areas operate within EuroGOOS: the Arctic (Arctic ROOS), the Baltic (BOOS), the North West Shelf (NOOS), the Ireland-Biscay-Iberian area (IBI-ROOS) and the Mediterranean (MONGOOS).
+In addition, EuroGOOS has strengthened the European leadership in the Black Sea, with this GOOS region now acting as the sixth EuroGOOS ROOS.
+Cooperation within these regions, enabling the involvement of many more regional partners and countries, forms the basis of EuroGOOS work, and is combined with high-level representation at European and global forums.

 All EuroGOOS activities are developed within the framework of the European Ocean Observing System, EOOS, setting out a vision for a truly integrated end-to-end ocean observing in Europe, for the benefit of society, science and innovation.